 During active addiction, you do not see your drug and alcohol abuse as a problem.
-The nature of an addiction depends on them living in denial about their substance abuse problem.
+The nature of addiction depends on them living in denial about their substance abuse problem.

-Learning about an addiction as a disease doesn’t give them an excuse to hurt you and stress your relationship.
+Learning about addiction as a disease doesn’t give them an excuse to hurt you and stress your relationship.
 Learning about the disease model of addiction provides clarity in the solution of seeking treatment for their addiction.
 That nothing that you can do for them will fix them.
 That professional treatment for their disease is needed to change the damage done to the brain.

 Patience for Progress in Early Recovery

 People don’t recover from addiction overnight.
 When people say, that sobriety and recovery are a journey.
 They are not lying.